John Lau Shek Yau

 John Lau Shek Yau (劉石佑) is a Hong Kong entrepreneur and logistics tycoon.
 Lau is the executive chairman and founder of Ecargo Holdings Limited, an ASX listed company.
 Lau founded Cargo Services Far East Limited in 1990 and serves as its managing director.
+In 1991, Lau joined the Cargo Services Airfreight Limited, an indirect non-wholly owned subsidiary of CN Logistics International Holdings Limited, and serves as its director.
+From 14 February 2023, Lau has been redesignated from a non-executive Director to an executive Director at CN Logistics International Holdings Limited.

 Lau is the chairman and founder of JL Enterprises and CS Logistics Holdings Limited.